-The department has issued a ruling on the Arizona tax treatment of American Indians.
-This ruling is ITR 96-4.
+For information on the Arizona tax treatment of American Indians, see the department's ruling, ITR 96-4, Income Taxation of Indians and Spouses.

 Do You Have to File if You Are the Spouse of an American Indian and You Are Not an Enrolled Indian?